-The best way to get a hold of me is email.
-I will answer emails during regular working hours, 8am - 5pm Monday - Friday, and not on evenings or weekends: I have a rich and fulfilling life outside of work, which is just as important to me as my work.
+The best way to get hold of me is email or office hours.
+I will answer emails during regular working hours, 8am - 5pm Monday - Friday, and not on evenings or weekends: I aim to cultivate a rich and fulfilling life outside of my work, which is just as important to me as my work!